-Director/Program Coordinator: School Business Administrator/ Building Use Coordinator Program Description: The School Department allows the public to use the school building facilities for events that include meetings, sporting events, and various ceremonies.
+School Business Administrator/ Building Use Coordinator

+The School Department allows the public to use the school building facilities for events that include meetings, sporting events, and various ceremonies.
 The School Department charges a rental fee to the public groups and schedules events so that there is no disruption to school activities.

+Various rate schedules are available on the Building Use

+website.

-Fee Structure: Various rate schedules are available on the Building Use website.
-Fund Restrictions: Funds can be used to compensate the building use coordinator and other employees to be on duty for a rental event or to pay for maintenance needs for the proper upkeep of the facilities.
+Funds can be used to compensate the building use coordinator and other employees to be on duty for a rental event or to pay for maintenance needs for the proper upkeep of the facilities.
 Periodically, funds are transferred to the Town accounts to cover expenses paid for these events.

-Link to Website: Building Use Franklin School District
+Building Use | Franklin School District